 I hurry down the streets of lower Manhattan.
 We’re a small group, trying our best to remain within the thin sidewalk that lines the street.
 Everyone seems preoccupied with our next destination, as the previous clue is held tightly by one of the women trudging at the lead.
 We arrive at a small park, where it seems we ought to be, but no one grabs our attention.
 Tourists line the benches, alternating with some of the locals.
-Students, lovers, a few of the city’s homeless, and even several pets.
-After several futile minutes of searching we find ourselves on the brink of defeat.
-We just can’t identify which of them is part of this game, and we need an out, until.. oh, wait, the homeless man just looked up at me from behind his sign and winked.
+Students, lovers, a few of the city’s homeless, and even several pets hang about.
+After several futile minutes of searching, we find ourselves on the brink of defeat.
+We can’t seem to identify which of them is part of this game, and we need an out, until.. oh, wait, the homeless man just looked up at me from behind his sign and winked.
 Gotcha.

 A Unique Night Out, To Say The Least